fongandrew/bueller-wheel/README.md

 ### Git Auto-Commit

-When `--git-commit` is enabled, Bueller Wheel will automatically create a git commit after each iteration where work was done on an issue.
+When `--git` is enabled, Bueller Wheel will automatically create a git commit after each iteration where work was done on an issue.

 The commit message format includes the issue ID (the filename minus the `.md`) and status:
 ```